Jon Kitna: Personal life

 Kitna became a Christian while attending Central Washington University.
 His parents, who had previously been non-religious, later became Christians as well.
 Kitna has four children with his wife.
 His son Jalen Kitna was a quarterback at Florida, but was dismissed from the team in December 2022 after being arrested on child pornography charges.
 The charges were later reduced to a misdemeanor after investigation, and he was able to re-enroll in classes.
-Jalen has since committed to play for the UAB Blazers for the 2024 season.
+Jalen later played two seasons for the UAB Blazers.